pelagios/pelagios.github.io/contact.md

 - <a href="https://pelagios.org/activities/gazetteers">Gazetteers</a> - gazetteers@pelagios.org
 - <a href="https://pelagios.org/activities/pedagogy">Pedagogy</a> - pedagogy@pelagios.org
 - <a href="https://pelagios.org/activities/registry">Registry</a> - registry@pelagios.org
 - <a href="https://pelagios.org/activities/visualisation">Visualisation</a> - visualisation@pelagios.org
+If you wish to contact the Chair, General Secretary or the Partnership Secretary, you can send an email to the [Officers](mailto:officers@pelagios.org)